mvtab/aurx/README.md

 You will need to set an user password as soon as you're in a runtime environment.

 ### Bulk search
-When doing very big queries, `curl`'s output limit gets touched sometimes and the output will be incomplete, which in turn will lead to jq errors.
+When doing very big queries, the output of the aggregated request will be incomplete, which in turn will lead to jq errors.
 In such cases, search for the packages 1 by 1.

 ## Changelog